 Peak Three: Lion’s Head

 The start of Lion’s Head, at Signal Hill Road, can be reached by going all the way up Kloof Nek Road or taking the more direct route past the Deutsche School.
 For the latter, leave Kloof Nek Road at St Michaels Road and turn left at the stop street, into Upper Albert Road – the path begins at the top of the short, steep hill.
 Scramble up to Signal Hill Road and turn right.
-Access to Lion’s Head is via the parking lot next to the Kramat; a refreshment point is also positioned on the tar road opposite the entrance.
+Access to Lion’s Head is via the parking lot next to the Kramat; a checkpoint is also positioned on the tar road opposite the entrance.
 The path winds ‘gently’ up to the contour path from where two sets of staples and chains, a couple of ladders and some scrambling leads to the summit.
 Do not use erosion paths!

 There is a slightly longer alternative route that avoids the staples and chains.
 There is some exposure on the final ascent – be careful at all times, particularly on the way down, when the excitement of getting to the finish at Greenmarket Square might threaten to break your concentration.